GPUOpen-Tools/radeon_memory_visualizer/documentation/source/allocation_explorer.rst

 Clicking on an allocation will show it in the graphic below, along with a representation of all of the resources in the selected allocation.

+Mousing over a memory size cell in either table will display a tooltip showing the number of bytes.

 .. image:: media/snapshot/allocation_explorer_1.png

 The coloring can be changed using the "**color by ..**" combo box above the